The Brauer trees of unipotent blocks: Unipotent blocks with cyclic defect groups

 Let $T'$ be the full subgraph of $T$ with vertices at distance at most $r+1$ of the trivial character.

-The real stem of $T'$ is a line with leaves $1$ and the non-unipotent vertex, and the edge $\St_\ell$ has vertices $\St$ and the non-unipotent vertex.
-Any non-real vertex of $T'$ is connected to $\St$ by an edge.
-Furthermore, $V$ is non-real and the edge connecting $V$ and $\St$ comes between the one connecting $\St$ to a unipotent vertex and $\St_\ell$ in the cyclic ordering of edges at $\St$.
+\begin{itemize} \item The real stem of $T'$ is a line with leaves $1$ and the non-unipotent vertex \item the edge $\St_\ell$ has vertices $\St$ and the non-unipotent vertex \item any non-real vertex of $T'$ is connected to $\St$ by an edge \item $V=K\Hc^r(\rX(c),\mathcal{O})_{(q^r)}$ is a non-real simple $KGb$-module and the edge connecting $V$ and $\St$ comes between the one connecting $\St$ to a unipotent vertex and $\St_\ell$ in the cyclic ordering of edges at $\St$. \end{itemize}

 \end{cor}